Frequently Asked Questions: Guide on Priority Entitlements

 • Surplus employees and laid-off persons understand their priority entitlements and are identified for job opportunities for which they are potentially qualified;

-• A reinstatement priority is given to employees who are appointed to a position at a lower level while holding a surplus or lay-off priority entitlement.
+• Persons who are appointed to a position at a lower level while holding a surplus or lay-off priority entitlement are provided with a reinstatement priority entitlement if eligible.

 The PSC will also, upon request, and in accordance with the Privacy Act, provide:

-• The Treasury Board of Canada Secretariat (TBS) with information related to the administration of priority entitlements which may reflect an organization's level of compliance with the WFAD and the WFA Appendices to the collective agreements;
+• The Treasury Board of Canada Secretariat (TBS) with depersonalized reports related to the administration of priority entitlements which may reflect an organization’s level of compliance with the Work Force Adjustment Directive (WFAD) and workforce adjustment appendices to the collective agreements;

 • Information to bargaining agents on the numbers and status of their members who are registered in the Priority Information Management System (PIMS);